Evident LogoOlympus Logo

 Inverted Metallurgical Microscopes

-Olympus GX series inverted metallurgical microscopes are reliable and high-performance imaging system with the advanced Olympus UIS2 optics.
-GX microscopes are highly efficient when used with OLYMPUS Stream image analysis software.
+GX series inverted metallurgical microscopes are reliable and high-performance imaging system with our advanced UIS2 optics.
+GX microscopes are highly efficient when used with our PRECiV image analysis software.

 Modular Microscopes